In-situ extreme mass ratio inspirals via sub-parsec formation and migration of stars in thin, gravitationally unstable AGN discs: Discussion

 Furthermore, the stellar distribution in the disc that arises in our model will be relevant only for a limited time.
 As the gas content of the disc diminishes due to fragmentation and accretion onto the fragments and the central AGN, stars and BHs can still evolve as a collection of objects mutually interacting via gravity \citep{Boley2010,Zhu2012}, essentially as a collisional system.
 Two-body relaxation and resonant relaxation would occur, as they do in star clusters, and potentially generate more EMRIs.
 This will have to be investigated in a future work, though, as the phase space structure of the collisional disc that would have to be modelled is not a trivial extension of the case of star clusters, which is widely studied in the literature.

 We have considered only one stage of gravitational instability.
-This is not necessarily the case, as new gas could flow in from larger scales and replenish the outer regions of the AGN disc where gravitational instability is more likely to happen.
+Over longer timescales, new gas could flow into the nucleus and replenish the outer regions of the AGN disc, triggering another episode of fragmentation.
 This will be more likely to happen at higher redshift, as more frequent interactions between the host galaxy and smaller galactic companions will trigger gas inflows \citep{2011ApJ...729...85C,2015MNRAS.447.2123C}.
-Dynamical instabilities in the nuclear region of the host galaxy, such as nuclear bars, could also trigger repeated episodes of gas inflows.
+Dynamical instabilities in the nuclear region of the host galaxy, such as nuclear bars, could also trigger repeated episodes of gas inflows \citep{HopkinsQuataert2011,ShlosmanFrankBegelman1989}.
 At a minimum, such episodes would occur on a duty cycle of order the orbital time of the nuclear region.
 The latter timescale is in the range $10^6-10^7 \rm yr$ at scales of $100$ pc $- 1$ kpc for a gas-rich galaxy (e.g. \citealt{2016MNRAS.458..816H}).
 Hence our EMRI rate estimate should be taken as a conservative estimate, as several cycles of in-situ star formation such as that modelled here could occur during the lifetime of a massive gas-rich galaxy.
 It is only between these cycles of gas replenishment that the system will evolve as a collisional gravitational system with a lesser role of gas.

 Finally, a word of caution should also be spent about the way migration is treated in our model.
 Indeed, we are assuming the standard picture of linear torques, but it is known that disc-driven torques are considerably more complicated.
 For example, stochastic torques arise in both self-gravitating discs \citep{BaruteauMeru2011} and turbulent, magnetized discs \citep{2005A&A...443.1067N}.
 Migration rates can also be affected by the local thermal feedback from the star or an accreting BH \citep{Hankla2020,VelascoRomero2020} or mechanical feedback from stellar winds \citep{Gruzinov2020,LiChang2020}.
 Furthermore, changes to the initial mass distribution, such as those resulting from the inclusion of magnetic fields (e.g. \citealt{Deng2020} will affect the subsequent migration rates.